esbev/Restaurant/README.md

 ## Description

-Restaurant Express is an app for restaurant owners.
-They only need to upload their menu to the app and everything is done for them.
-The restaurant will now have the ability to allow customers to create an account and make orders from their menu with the Restaurant Express app.
-The restaurant will get to use their restaurant name, information, unnique images for their food items, and descriptions with Restaurant Express.
-Restaurant Express does it all for you.
+Restaurant Express is an app for ordering from a restaurant.
+Go to the site, create an account, login and you are ready to roll. simply navigate through the menu to create our order.
+You will be able to add and subtract from your order as you wish.
+When you are finished simply click the view order button.
+Look over your order to ensure it is what you desire and the click the confirm order button.

 ## Table of Contents
 - [Website](#website)